 - Submission of GRE or GMAT scores is recommended, but not required.

-- Students admitted to the program will be expected to present at least three credits of prior work in both microeconomics and introductory statistics.
+- Students admitted to the program will be expected to present at least three credits of prior work in both principles of microeconomics and introductory statistics.

 - Applicants are reviewed by the MHRLR admissions committee to assess academic achievements and the ability to do intensive graduate-level work.